C0D3D3V/Pingo-Voting-Bot/README.md

 # Voting Bot for Pingo
 This is only a proof of concept.
+This should not be used in real scenarios to manipulate votes.

 This is a voting bot for the voting system of the University of Paderborn.
 You can reach the page with this link: http://pingo.upb.de/